rongi/klaster/README.md

 # Declare RecyclerView adapters without boilerplate

 Ever wondered why you need to declare an extra class for each of your adapters when essentially an adapter is just two function combined together: `onCreateViewHolder()` and `onBindViewHolder()`?
 Why can't we have something that takes those two functions and construct a proper adapter for us?
 Well, you have it with this library.
-And with power of Kotlin Android extesions you don't need to create `ViewHolder`s anymore.
+And with power of Kotlin Android extesions you don't need to create `ViewHolder` classes anymore.

 Make RecyclerView adapters without declaring new classes.
 Provide only necessary stuff.
 Usually, it's just three functions (get item count, create view/view holder and bind view holder) instead of subclassing.
 You no longer have to spam useless adapter classes each time you need a trivial adapter.
 It's functional and Kotlin-friendly.